adamelyoumi/adamelyoumi/README.md

 * 🎓 Graduated from @ [Ecole Centrale de Nantes](https://www.ec-nantes.fr/) in Applied Mathematics (MSc) and @ [Cranfield University](https://www.cranfield.ac.uk/) in Applied Artificial Intelligence (MSc).

-* 🔎 Looking for internships in AI and/or CySec.
+* 🔎 Looking for internships in AI applied to Cybersecurity (also open to AI/CySec/SWE positions).

 <details>